r-dube/pickingflowers/tibet.md

 He was arrested in 2020, and his criminal case is pending in the courts as of this writing.

 The type of information that Baimadajie gathered for the Chinese government is not known yet.
-Baimadajie likely faced some pressure to spy against other Tibetans \[O3\].
+Baimadajie was likely blackmailed to spy against other Tibetans \[O3\].

 ## Conclusion
 From the analysis above, it is clear that the Chinese attackers have succeeded in deeply infiltrating the Tibetan diaspora and maintaining that infiltration.
-Simultaneously, the Chinese government augments what it learns about Tibetans by electronic means with human intelligence by luring Tibetans with money or blackmail to spy on other Tibetans.
+Simultaneously, the Chinese government augments what it learns about Tibetans by electronic means with human intelligence gathered using money as a lure or blackmail.

 The Tibetan diaspora is severely under-resourced and does not have the human capital (their numbers outside of India and Tibet are small) or the financial means to prevent the Chinese government from eavesdropping or disrupting their communications.
-The gap in capability between the Chinese offense and Tibetan defense seems depressingly large.
+The gap in capability between the Chinese offense and Tibetan defense is depressingly large.

 ## References and notes